 - Guide 1: How to Remove Tesla Browser from Windows.

-- Guide 2: Get rid of Tesla Browser from Mac OS X.
+- Guide 2: Get rid of Tesla Browser on Mac OS X.

-- Guide 3: Remove Tesla Browser from Google Chrome.
+- Guide 3: Remove Tesla Browser in Google Chrome.

 - Guide 4: Erase Tesla Browser from Mozilla Firefox.